MatheusR42/vanilla-js-neural-network/README.md

-# Vanila JS Neural Network
+# Vanilla JS Neural Network

 A simple Neural Network implemented in Javascript without any framework.